 - Nearly 8,900 students (about 6,900 undergraduate, 2,000 graduate) from 50 states and 62 foreign countries

-- Fifty-five degree programs in 37 areas of study, including engineering, science, computing and technology, business, management systems, the humanities and the liberal arts
+- Ninety-seven degree programs in 37 areas of study, including engineering, science, computing and technology, business, management systems, the humanities and the liberal arts

 - 15 accredited undergraduate engineering programs (three times the average number found at U.S. universities)

 - 284-acre campus in Rolla, a community of 19,600 in the heart of the Missouri Ozarks.
 Rolla is also one of the "best small towns in America" and one of Lumosity’s “smartest” cities in the nation.

 - Seven men's varsity sports, six women's varsity sports, and 19 intramurals